 I also want to say—and I’m not saying this as a boast—but I’ve never been seriously overweight, and I don’t know what that feels like.
 So I don’t want to claim that I’m somehow representative of, or that I really understand, what it’s like to deal with that in a bigger way.
 What’s interesting to me is that I struggle with it anyway.
 That it occupies my mind in a way that’s disproportionate to how much of an issue it actually should be for me.
 I think that’s the culture.

-My last question is, have you ever found yourself having a moment like Frances of just, like, “What am I doing?
+My last question is, have you ever found yourself having a moment like Frances does in the movie, of just, like, “What am I doing?
 I’m not doing anything—oh, I know, I’ll go to Paris”?
 Anything impulsive like that?

 [Laughs] Yeah.
-I mean, I’ve never actually taken a trip with money I didn’t have for a short amount of time.
+I mean, I’ve never actually taken a spur-of-the-moment trip with money I didn’t have.
 But I’ve definitely had my moments of lostness and heartbreak that feel like they can only be dealt with by doing something drastic.
 I’ve [signed on to] movies in that state.
-I’ve allowed myself to be in a movie that maybe I shouldn’t have been in or should have thought about a little bit harder just because I so didn’t want to be myself.
-And being on a movie set is GREAT if you hate yourself, because on a movie set you’re working 14 hours a day and it’s so much effort, it takes so much out of you that you almost don’t have room for your own problems or your own thoughts, be they self-loathing or confusion or you feel like your personal life is in shambles, or what have you.
-That can be incredibly addictive, actually.
+I’ve allowed myself to be in a movie that maybe I shouldn’t have been in or should have thought about a little bit harder, just because I so didn’t want to be myself.
+And being on a movie set is GREAT if you hate yourself, because on a movie set, you’re working 14 hours a day, and it’s so much effort—it takes so much out of you that you almost don’t have room for your own problems or your own thoughts, be they self-loathing or confusion or you feel like your personal life is in shambles, or what have you.
+That can be incredibly addictive.
 I have had moments where I thought, like, I just can’t face up to anything, I have to escape, and I’m gonna escape into this movie.
 I think that’s a bad way to use movies, and sometimes I’ve regretted it.
 But it’s part of it.